Despite having numerous programs available to Denver Seminary students, there are only a few steps required to apply for most types of financial aid.

 Half-time: You must be registered for at least 5 credits per semester to maintain eligibility for federal loans, the Seminary Grant, and a small handful of institutional scholarships.

-Full-time: You must be registered for at least 9 credits per semester to maintain eligibility for federal work study and most institutional scholarships (although a handful of the scholarships require a minimum of 12 credits per semester).
+Full-time: You must be registered for at least 9 credits per semester to maintain eligibility for most institutional scholarships.

 Maintain your cumulative GPA